JuliaGtk/Gtk4Makie.jl/README.md

 For the window-based plots, Control-W (or Command-W on a Mac) closes the window and F11 (or Command-Shift-F on a Mac) fullscreens the window.
 Control-S (or Command-S on a Mac) opens a dialog for saving the figure to a PNG file.

 The widget (#2 above) is unfortunately currently not stable.
-There is an issue with adding new plots to an existing widget, and not setting up the widget in the right way results in a crash.
-Users should use option #1 if at all possible.
+There is an issue with adding new plots to an existing widget (see https://github.com/JuliaGtk/Gtk4Makie.jl/issues/14), and not setting up the widget in the right way results in a crash. **Users should use option #1 if at all possible.**

 ## Installation and quick start